What are the Rockefeller Habits (and why use them)?

 1. The executive team is healthy and aligned

-Make sure your top team understand and are comfortable with each other.
-In my view, the best tool for this is the Gallup Strengths Finder because it’s more useful in a team context.
+Make sure your top team understand and is comfortable with each other.
+In my view, the best tool for this is the Table Groups Working Genius tool because it’s more useful in a team context.
 It’s much more individualised than Myers-Briggs and focuses on strengths rather than weaknesses.

 The executive team also needs a weekly, if not daily, meeting rhythm and a commitment to learning and education.
 With many of my clients, I introduce a set book every quarter and also take them to summits and courses – in fact, I’ve just got back from a Scale-Up Summit in the USA which I attended with some of my clients.

 2. Everyone is aligned with the #1 thing that needs to be accomplished this quarter to move the company forward